University of Cambridge and City

 The rich history, achievements and influence of the University made it one of the most prestigious academic facilities in the world.
 The university is spread across Cambridge city centre and many other areas in the surroundings.
-It comprises of 31 constituent colleges and 100 academic departments that specialise in a wide range of subjects.
-The university also oversees the operation of the Botanic Garden, used for biological research.
-There are eight scientific and cultural museums and a library containing eight million of the fifteen million books within the universities collection.
+It comprises of 31 constituent Colleges and 100 academic departments that specialise in a wide range of subjects.
+The university also oversees the city's Botanic Garden, used for biological research.
+The city benefits from eight scientific and cultural museums as well as a University of Cambridge library containing eight million of the fifteen million books within the university's collection.

-In 2019 Cambridge was listed by the ‘Times Higher Education World University Rankings’ as the second best university in the world.
-Explore the rich history, architecture and stories the old city and university has to offer.
+For 2022 Cambridge is listed by the ‘Times Higher Education World University Rankings’ as the as the joint 5th best university in the world.
+Explore this fairytale city on your trip, hear the rich history, architecture and stories to find the real Cambridge.